 Any arbitration or mediation under this Section 34 shall be conducted on a confidential basis and not disclosed, including any documents or results which shall be considered confidential, unless the Parties otherwise agree or such disclosure is required by law.

-34.5 MODIFICATION

-The Parties may modify, eliminate, or replace Sections 34.2, 34.3 and/or 34.4 of this Agreement as reflected and agreed to in a Confirmation Agreement.

 35. FORWARD CONTRACTS :